Barb Morrison: Career

 In 2000, Morrison scored their first film, The Safety of Objects starring Glenn Close.
 They also wrote a song titled "Kiss It All Goodbye" for the movie with LP, and later that year co-wrote and produced three songs, including the title track, for L.P.'s debut album Heart-Shaped Scar.
 That same year, Morrison also joined Antony and the Johnsons as a clarinet player and saxophonist.
 In 2001 Morrison began producing a number of bands who had contributed to the film's soundtrack.
-Morrison spent 2000–2006 co-producing and scoring films with teams such as Emboznik, 'Sonic & Buzz' and Blizzard Twins.
+Morrison spent 2000–2006 co-producing and scoring films with teams such as Emboznik, 'Sonic & Buzz' and the Blizzard Twins.
 For a detailed film score discography see the Film Scores discography section.

 From 2000–2012 Morrison made up half of the record production duo Super Buddha.
-In 2005, Morrison received their first Gold Record for producing the song 'In the Flesh' for Blondie's album Sight & Sound, and also collaborated with Grammy Award winner Pink on the video for the song Hello Bonjour.
-In 2006, Barb co-wrote the Top 5 Billboard dance chart remix 'Two Times Blue: Debbie Harry vs. Soul Seekerz' and the song If I Had You, which was featured regularly on VH-1.
+In 2005, Morrison co-produced a remix of the song "In the Flesh" for Blondie's compilation album Greatest Hits, and also collaborated with Grammy Award winner Pink on the video for the song "Hello Bonjour".
+In 2006, Morrison co-wrote the Top 5 Billboard dance chart remix 'Two Times Blue: Debbie Harry vs. Soul Seekerz' and the song If I Had You, which was featured regularly on VH-1.
 In 2011, Morrison co-wrote three songs on Blondie's Panic of Girls album as well as contributing production to releases by Franz Ferdinand and Lily Allen.

 In 2012, Morrison left Super Buddha to pursue a solo career.
-Their first endeavor was writing and producing 3 songs for Blondie: Dead Air, Bride of Infinity and Practice Makes Perfect.
+Their first endeavor was writing and producing three songs for Blondie: "Dead Air", "Bride of Infinity" and "Practice Makes Perfect", all of which were released as free downloads.
 That same year they composed the film score for the movie Concussion, starring Robin Weigert and Maggie Siff, an official selection of the 2013 Sundance Film Festival and winner of the Berlin Film Festival's Teddy Award Jury Prize.
 Also that year, Barb mixed the album Black Tie Elevator for The Cliks.

 2013-present

 Music that Morrison produced for Rayya Elias' book Harley Loco was presented by author Elizabeth Gilbert at the Detroit Institute of Arts, following the release of the book and accompanying soundtrack by Viking Press.
-'Harley Loco' and Blue Microphones also released a mini-documentary about Barb's work as a music producer called "Harley Loco and Blue Microphones present Barb Morrison".
+'Harley Loco' and Blue Microphones also released a mini-documentary about Barb's work as a music producer called Harley Loco & Blue Microphones Presents Barb Morrison.